 PROFESSOR JOHN ZAJICEK / SCIENCE PHOTO LIBRARY PROFESSOR JOHN ZAJICEK / SCIENCE PHOTO LIBRARY

 Multiple sclerosis.
-Coloured scanning electron micrograph (SEM) of microglial cells (round) ingesting oligodendrocytes (branched).
+Scanning electron micrograph of a microglial cell (white body) attacking three oligodendrocytes (branched cells).
 This is the process thought to occur in multiple sclerosis (MS).
 Oligodendrocytes form insulating myelin sheaths around nerve axons in the central nervous system.
 Microglia normally ingest cell debris and bacteria as part of the body's immune response.
 In MS they attack oligodendrocytes, possibly triggered by a virus in people with hereditary susceptibility.
 Destruction of myelin sheaths leads to loss of nerve function.
-Symptoms include unsteady gait, visual and speech defects and paralysis.
-Magnification: x1200 when 10cm wide.
+Symptoms include unsteady gait, visual & speech defects & paralysis Magnification: x2000 at 4.5x6.5inch size.

 Model release not required.
 Property release not required.